Army promotion timeline for enlisted officers 2: What to expect on your journey up the ranks

 Military Education and Professional Development

-Stay proactive in your career progression.
+Be proactive in your career advancement.

 The Promotion Board Process